whdms705/test-config/README.md

 # About test-config
-spring-cloud-config-repository for MSA Projects named by spring-cloud-zuul-config-eureka-merge-test
+This is discription of spring-cloud-config-repository for MSA Projects named by spring-cloud-zuul-config-eureka-merge-test.

 Springboot Applciation:
 - Using Embeded WAS and Build/Package/run jar